Harry Butler Institute, Murdoch University, Perth, Western Australia

 Figure 1.
 Approximate frequency of data records received by the network.
 This represents ~100 % of possible records for this station.

-There were 8 active agents sending data (Table 1).
+There were 3 active agents sending data (Table 1).
 These are based on the difference between the minimum and maximum mV values for each Agent, with a minimum difference of 10 mV being sufficient to deem those data relaible.
 Unreliable Agents are removed from analyses.
-Over the day percentage open ranged from 21 to 91 %.
-The number of closures for the day ranged from 6 to 57 and the number of micro-closures from 4 to 83.
-The maximum time all mussels closed at once was 1 minutes.
+Over the day percentage open ranged from 0 to 52 %.
+The number of closures for the day ranged from 0 to 299 and the number of micro-closures from 0 to 299.
+The maximum time all mussels closed at once was 6 minutes and this occurred at 14:08.

 Active Min (mV) Max(mV) Diff(mV) % open n closures n micro-closures